Sunday, December 21, 2014

 Roy Anderson Ketcham was known as a painter of portraits and still-life, but even a fine artist must eat.
 In the 1920s, Ketcham put food on the table by working as a cartoonist and illustrator for the Chicago Sun-Times and Junior Homes, The Something-to-Do-Magazine for Mothers and Children.
 (His work was printed in that magazine in 1927 and 1928.)
 In early 1927 (perhaps a little before), he began drawing the newspaper comic panel Poor Pa.
 Written by humorist and newspaper columnist Claude Callan (1881-1956), Poor Pa is a single-panel cartoon on the model of Abe Martin by Kin Hubbard.
 The art is uncredited and has been attributed to John H. Striebel.
 A newspaper article from April 1927 gives credit to Ketcham.
 (6) Very likely both men worked on the feature at various times.
 Poor Pa ran in syndication from 1926 to soon after Callan's death in 1956.

-Roy Ketcham and John Striebel (1891-1962) may very well have had a working relationship, for Ketcham worked not only on Poor Pa but also on Aunt Het, a very similar single-panel cartoon in syndication from 1921 to 1967.
+Roy Ketcham and John H. Striebel (1891-1962) may very well have had a working relationship, for Ketcham worked not only on Poor Pa but also on Aunt Het, a very similar single-panel cartoon in syndication from 1921 to 1967.
 Striebel, who also drew Dixie Dugan, was the credited artist from the inception of Aunt Het until his death in 1962.
 Ketcham took over then and drew the feature until it came to an end in early 1967.
 Aunt Het was written by newspaperman and humorist Robert Quillen from 1921 to his death in 1948, whereupon his widow, Marcelle Babb Quillen, took over the writing.
 It's worth noting that Roy Ketcham painted portraits of both Poor Pa and Aunt Het, both used in promoting the features.
 For the past thirty years, Quillen's hometown of Fountain Inn, South Carolina, has put on an Aunt Het fall festival.

 In 1931, Ketcham won the Indianapolis Star prize at the annual Hoosier Salon, held at the Marshall Fields and Company Galleries in Chicago.
 His entry was a portrait of a young boy, entitled "Bob."
 The artist repeated that win in 1937 with "The Long Grey Line," a portrait of Arthur Meier, Jr., a Chicago army cadet.
 Ketcham placed two other child portraits, "Sissie" and "Sailor," in the Hoosier Salon that year.
 In the previous year, his "Still-Life" was hung in the Fortieth Annual Exhibition by Artists of Chicago and Vicinity at the Art Institute of Chicago.